LivePersonInc/knowledge-center-archive/_release/March/week-of-march-11th.md

 </table>
 </div>

 New privileges that will map to the roles that the LiveEngage user will have when logging in to Conversation Builder with SSO from LiveEngage.
-This feature is only available for those with the Automation.Conversation_Builder feature flag enabled (in AC features).
+This feature is enabled on the backend.
+Please contact your account team for more information.

 **Administrator role(it has an extra privilege):**